First-Order Logical Duality: Duality

 \textbf{Binary coproducts.} Write binary coproducts in $\Sets_{\kappa}$ as $X+Y= \cterm{\pair{0,x},\pair{1,y}}{x\in X\wedge y\in Y}$.
 Then if $\bopen{\cat{A}+\cat{B},c}$ is non-empty, $c$ is a pair $c=\pair{0,a}$ or $c=\pair{1,b}$.
 If the former, then $\bopen{\cat{A}+\cat{B}, \pair{0,a}}= \bopen{\cat{A},a}$, and the section is given by composition:

-The latter case is similar, and so is verifying that the set $\bopen{\cat{A}+\cat{B}, c\mapsto d}$ is open. \end{proof} \end{lemma} \begin{lemma} Let \thry{G} be a coherent groupoid.
-Then $\Form(\thry{G})\embedd \Sh{\thry{G}}$ has a saturated set of $\kappa$-small models. \begin{proof} This follows from the fact that the coherent inclusion
+The latter case is similar, and so is verifying that the set $\bopen{\cat{A}+\cat{B}, c\mapsto d}$ is open. \end{proof} \end{lemma} \begin{lemma} Let \thry{G} be a weakly coherent groupoid.
+Then $\Form(\thry{G})\embedd \Sh{\thry{G}}$ has enough $\kappa$-small models. \begin{proof} This follows from the fact that the coherent inclusion

 reflects covers, since every formal sheaf is compact, and any point, given by an element $x\in G_0$,